What are the eye health problems?

 In the Solomon Islands last year:

-- Foundation-trained Dr Claude Posala, now Head of the National Ophthalmology Department at the Regional Eye Centre, completed the Asia Pacific Ophthalmic Association’s Leadership Development Program in March.
+- Foundation-trained Dr Claude Posala, now Head of Department for Ophthalmology at the Regional Eye Centre, completed the Asia-Pacific Academy of Ophthalmology's Leadership Development Program in March 2017.

-- A national survey assessing the rates of avoidable blindness was conducted.
-When we receive the final results in 2018 this valuable information will help us assess the impact The Foundation has had on eye care in the country to date and inform the development of our programme going forward.
+- A national survey assessing the rates of avoidable blindness was conducted in 2017.
+The results from this survey will provide valuable information which will help us assess the impact The Foundation has had on eye care in the country to date and inform the development of our programme going forward.

 - We expect to meet our training targets for eye nurses by the end of this year.
 These targets are based on international standards using population size then adjusted according to the geographic spread of the population.